hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Frontdoor Route.

-* `frontdoor_endpoint_name` - The name of the Frontdoor Endpoint which holds the Frontdoor Route.

 ---